Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 The maximum length of time I typically recommend for any bar study is 5 months.
 Any longer than that, things will start to blur, your energy will be sapped, and you won’t perform as well.
 In other words, you’d be better off focusing on what’s important within a shorter period of time than trying to simply study longer.

 Ever heard of Parkinson’s law?
 It says that work expands so as to fill the time available for its completion.
-It’s what you do with the time, not how much time you have.
+It’s what you do with the time you have, not how much time you have.

 With too much time on your hands, it’s possible that you’ll end up doing things randomly and without varying the type of activity you do.
 In the worst case, you might end up doing busy largely useless work (that doesn’t support your learning) for your entire prep period from beginning to end—exactly because of the complacency you feel from having more time.
 While this kind of background review is helpful for later, too much of it will make you feel stuck and exhausted before you get to the real work.